profumato4/Spotify-Playlist-Reader/README.md

 https://github.com/user-attachments/assets/4c9a571c-56bd-43ed-b72d-a3667d729394

 You can't see it from the video but by clicking on option you can see more columns or fewer columns or go back to the first page

+# How to use it

+### Easy way

+Just go the [releases](https://github.com/profumato4/Spotify-Playlist-Reader/releases), install the latest version of the .exe file and run it